3D Printing: Adding a Sustainable Dimension to Modern Life

 A Future for Sustainability

-Additive manufacturing and the increased use of 3D printers has the potential to revolutionise everyday consumerism.
-As medical and technological innovations spring from this new technology, so does the potential for improving numerous aspects of human life.
+Additive manufacturing and the increased use of 3D printers has the potential to revolutionise everyday life, by turning traditional methods of production and consumption on their heads.
+And as new technological innovations and applications continue to spring from this new technology, so does the potential for enhancing numerous aspects of human life - from humanitarian aid to healthcare and wildlife protection.

 However, as with most rapidly-developing technologies, regulation has failed to keep up with industry, and both individual consumers and lawmakers must remain critical when it comes to assessing possible drawbacks.
 Moving forward, there are two possibilities when it comes to developing this innovation sustainably - or not.